Social Icons

 Directed by Andrew Adamson, Kelly Asbury and Conard Vernon

-Shrek 2 introduces new characters and a powerful voice cast attached to them with Rupert Everett as Prince Charming, Jennifer Saunders as the fairy godmother (Charming’s mother).
-John Cleese as Fiona’s father and Julie Andrews as Fiona’s mother.
+Shrek 2 introduces new characters with a powerful voice cast to match: Rupert Everett as Prince Charming, Jennifer Saunders as the Fairy Godmother (Charming’s mother), John Cleese as Fiona’s father, and Julie Andrews as Fiona’s mother.
+These additions bring a new dynamic to the Shrek universe by incorporating Fiona’s family into the story.
+The movie explores how Fiona’s parents and the people of Far Far Away react to the unexpected reality of their princess and her husband—both showing up as ogres.

-Shrek 2 was a huge financial success and it led to Shrek The Third.
-And this was the introduction to Puss in Boots that led to his own Spin Off.
+Shrek 2 was a massive financial success and even led to Shrek the Third.
+It also introduced Puss in Boots, whose popularity earned him his own spin-off.

 Shrek (2001)